ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/login-page.md

 ```

 Notice that the test fails, but we are about to fix that.

+**Note:** Angular's test server often does not pick up new `*.spec.ts` files so you may need to kill the existing `npm test` run and restart it to see the failed test.

 Let's mock up what we would like this page to look like.
 We know we are going to need a form in which to enter our e-mail and our password, along with a button to press when the user is ready to log in, so let's start by updating the `src/app/login/login.page.html` file.